- What is Milk Paint?

-Yes, you can use other waxes on Milk Paint and you can use MMS Furniture Wax on Chalk Paint, flat latex, stained wood, etc.
+Yes, you can use other waxes on Milk Paint and you can use MMS Waxes on acrylic, chalk/clay paints, flat latex, stained wood, etc.

 Hemp Oil is a finish that is a nice alternative to the wax.
 It is all natural, so it’s great for people who are sensitive to chemicals.
 Hemp Oil is best when it’s applied to a porous surface (like raw wood, stained wood or Milk Painted raw wood.)
 It will absorb into the surface, creating a durable finish.
 It can be used over Milk Paint over an old finish as well, though.
 Wipe on with a clean cloth, wipe away excess.
 Apply additional coats for more shine and durability.
 This is also a great product to revive dry, tired wood.